Q. Is there a cemetery on the battlefield where all the soldiers killed in the battle are buried?

 Current NPS policy does not allow for battle reenactments (simulated combat with opposing lines and casualties) on NPS property.

 The alternative is called "living history." in which park volunteers and staff members dress in reproduction clothing, fire weapons, drill, and give soldier life talks, but do not engage in simulated warfare.
-A schedule of these activities may be found on our Schedule of Events page.

 Q. Who won the Battle of Wilson’s Creek?